 - Being forced to take out a loan for someone else.

-As financial abuse is a form of domestic violence, you may be entitled to obtain protection by way of a domestic violence order, which may stop them from continuing with the financial abuse.
+As financial abuse is a form of domestic violence, you may be entitled to obtain protection by way of a domestic violence order (DVO), which may cease the financial abuse.